sighingnow/jekyll-gitbook/_pages/CRM.md

 - Go to Provisioning -> Desktop Layout and press **New Layout** button.

-- Enter layout name (for example, "ServiceNow Desktop Layout"), press **Upload** and choose JSON file you have created above.
+- Enter layout name (for example, "ServiceNow Desktop Layout"), press **Upload** and choose JSON file created in the previous step.
 Once the file is uploaded, make sure it is validated successfully.

 - Click on "Teams" row and choose one or more teams.